Connect with others who understand.

 Understanding what’s causing your morning migraine attacks will help you to consider which treatment and management options will be the most useful for you.
 If your morning migraine attacks are connected to insomnia, for example, it’s a good idea to see a doctor or sleep specialist to address the insomnia.

 One member commented about how treating their sleep disorder with a continuous positive airway pressure (CPAP) machine, a common therapy for sleep apnea, has helped their morning migraine.
-“My CPAP machine has been helping with my migraines.
+“My CPAP machine has been helping with my migraine attacks.
 I’m slowly weaning off all my insomnia medication.
-I don’t miss the morning migraines,” they said.
+I don’t miss the morning migraine,” they said.

-There are multiple ways to address the underlying causes of morning migraine attacks.
-Here are some steps you can take to try to prevent morning migraines before they start:
+There are many ways to address the underlying causes of morning migraine attacks.
+Here are some steps you can take to try to prevent morning migraine headaches before they start:

 • Stick to a regular sleep schedule.
 Practice healthy sleep hygiene, like sleeping in a cool, dark place and limiting screen use before bed.